ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives in Saja Lili come after the word or phrase they modify, which can be modified in different ways depending on context.
-For example, *wan wiwi* can mean *silly liquid* or *alcoholic drink*.
+Adjectives in Saja Lili come after the word or phrase they modify.
 Nouns and adjectives are always interchangeable.

 ## Singular and Plural